 Step 1: Diagnose the problem

 Don’t google “small engine repair near me” next time you need an engine repair and instead learn how to do it yourself.
-If you can't get a small engine started, or it takes too many pulls to get it going, or it runs poorly, ask yourself this: Did it sit for a long time with gas in it?
+If you can’t get a small engine started, or it takes too many pulls to get it going, or it runs poorly, ask yourself this: Did it sit for a long time with gas in it?
 Like over the summer or winter?
 If so, your problem is most likely a corroded or gummed-up carburetor.
-Small-engine repair shops earn about 50 percent of their revenue by cleaning or replacing carburetors that are sidelined by old gas.
+Small engine repair shops earn about 50 percent of their revenue by cleaning or replacing carburetors that are sidelined by old gas.
 Look at your lawn mower carburetor.

-Before you rip into the sucker, take a minute to confirm that the carburetor's the problem.
-I'll show you how to do that, as well as how to rebuild it or replace it.
-Either way, you'll save about an hour of shop labor (about $70).
-You can complete the project in a single morning, including the time scouting for parts.
+Before you rip into the sucker, take a minute to confirm that the carburetor’s the problem.
+I’ll show you how to do that, as well as how to do a carburetor rebuild or replace it.
+Either way, you’ll save about an hour of shop labor (about $70).
+You can complete the carburetor rebuild project in a single morning, including the time scouting for parts.

 I’ll assume the fuel valve is on, there’s gas in the tank and you’ve already checked the condition of the spark plug.
 Start by shooting a one-second burst of aerosol lubricant or carburetor cleaner down the throat of the carburetor.
 Then yank the cord.
 If the engine runs (even just sputters) and dies, you’ll know you have a fuel problem.
 If there’s no life after a few tries, it’s something more serious and you’ll have to haul the engine to your garage for some detective work.
 If it fired, remove the fuel line at the carb and check for gas (Photo 1).
 It should leak out of both the fuel line and the carburetor.
 If it doesn’t, you’ve got a plugged fuel line or fuel filter.

 Step 2: Remove the carburetor